Heart disease is complication of both rheumatoid arthritis and diabetes. For people with diabetes:

 If you have RA you should consult your doctor about medicines used in the treatment of RA.
 Certain medicines used in the treatment of RA may increase or mask inflammation, making the choice of medicines important.

-Here are some additional resources for Heart Disease:
+Here are two additional resources for Heart Disease: